 Although it’s difficult to tell someone to make their eyes playful or softer, try to make sure they don’t look zoned-out.

-Do not underestimate the power of fixing the seemingly unimportant details, like knocking off some dandruff, straightening their posture, avoiding double chins, and smoothing out creased collars.
+Do not underestimate the power of fixing the seemingly unimportant details, like getting sharp focus on the eyes, knocking off some dandruff, straightening their posture, avoiding double chins, and smoothing out creased collars.

 It may seem a little pedantic, but it does make a difference!